-New estimates predict nearly 1.3 million deaths from cancer in the EU in 2012February 29th, 2012 in Cancer /
+New estimates predict nearly 1.3 million deaths from cancer in the EU in 2012February 29, 2012 in Medicine & Health / Cancer

 New figures published today (Wednesday) estimate that there will be nearly 1.3 million deaths from cancer in 2012 in the European Union (EU) 717,398 men and 565,703 women.
 Although the actual numbers have increased, the rate (age-standardised per 100,000 population) of people who die from the disease continues to decline.